-Strengths Concerns and mitigating factors We have incorporated an amortizing cash reserve in our cash flow analysis to account for its effect on the available credit enhancement, as well as liquidity coverage.
-The cash reserve is sized at 1.45% of the class A and class B notes balance.
+The credit story (cont.)
+Strengths Concerns and mitigating factors The cash reserve amortizes, subject to a floor (minimum level).
+This reduces protection for the noteholders as the transaction nears maturity.
+Further, the CEIC in relation to the cash reserve breaches if the specified general cash collateral account is below the required level for three consecutive payment dates or if the cash collateral account balance falls below the documented minimum for two consecutive determination dates.
+In our view, this could potentially lead to a scenario where the cash reserve may be below the documented floor at the time the CEIC breaches.
+We have incorporated an amortizing cash reserve and considered the impact from a cash reserve below the documented floor in our cash flow analysis to account for its effect on the available credit enhancement, as well as liquidity coverage.
+The initial cash reserve is sized at 1.45% of the aggregate outstanding balance of the senior and junior instruments, compared with 1.20% previously.
 The transaction is exposed to commingling and setoff risk if the originator becomes insolvent.
 A specific advance mechanism fully mitigates commingling risk.
-In our cash flow analysis, we stressed for the unmitigated potential setoff exposure.
+In our cash flow analysis, we stressed for the unmitigated potential set-off exposure.